sillygod/resume-builder/README.md

    ```bash
    npm run dev
    ```
-   The application will typically be available at `http://localhost:5173`.
+   The application will be available at `http://localhost:3000`.

-## Building for Production
+## Deployment

+### GitHub Pages

+This project is configured for automatic deployment to GitHub Pages:

+1. **Automatic Deployment:** Push to the `main` branch triggers automatic deployment
+2. **Live Site:** Available at `https://yourusername.github.io/resume-builder/`
+3. **Setup:** Enable GitHub Pages in repository Settings → Pages → Source: "GitHub Actions"

+### Manual Build

 1. **Run the build script:**
    ```bash